This “toolkit” is specifically designed to help newsroom trainers and j-school educators enhance their curriculum.

 “We're giving you practical tools and practical skills,” says Bruce Shapiro, executive director of the Dart Center.
 “But we also want to launch a conversation between you and your colleagues.
 Conversations within newsrooms, and news organizations that improves our own practice, that improves the ways we take care of ourselves and look out for our colleagues.”

 The materials are free to use.
-All the videos are listed below.
+All the videos are listed below, or please find all video links and resources here.
 Find additional classroom study guides and practical tipsheets in the ‘related resources’ section of each “topic” page of this website.

 Please credit the creators: the Dart Center for Journalism & Trauma, CBC/Radio-Canada, and the Canadian Journalism Forum on Violence and Trauma.
 We hope to launch Phase II of the project to include additional topics.